Marco I Sanudo: Government of the Duchy

 Sanudo ruled directly over Naxos and Milos and appointed governors on all the other islands.
-According to Father Saulger, Sanudo created all the institutions of the Duchy, but according to B. J. Slot, there are no real proof of that fact.
+According to Father Saulger, Sanudo created all the institutions of the Duchy, but according to B. J. Slot, there is no real proof of that fact.
 Marco Sanudo might have been helped by a council (università) inspired by the Venetian institution.
 Greeks and Latins were members of that council.
 Sanudo might have instituted the political fonction of vicario, who was supposed to replace him when he was away (which he was repeatedly).
 There also were a megas kapetanios (in Greek), commander in chief of the troops, a treasurer, a chancellor and a judicial administration.
 The Duchy also had its own currency: the ducat.

 Sanudo changed the face of the island itself by moving the capital (the actual Naxos-town or Chora) from the interior to the seaside, where it used to be during the Antiquity.
 Its harbor was even better than Potamides.
 He built at least one pier.
 Some sources even say he link the mainland with the islet on which the temple is built.
 Some say that the chapel of Myrtidiotissa on a small islet in the middle of the harbor was built on the medieval pier.
 On the old acropolis, Sanudo built his kastro, his fortress.
 It comprised the palace, the exterior walls, a keep, a gothic chapel (since destroyed), the houses of the Latin families and the Catholic cathedral.
 Greeks built their houses between the harbor and the fortress, in the Bourgou and Neochorio suburbs.

-He did the same on Milos, where a new town was built for the Latin families on the seaside : Apanokastro.
+He did the same on Milos, where a new town was built for the Latin families on the seaside: Apanokastro.

 Catholicism and Orthodoxy

-People from western Europe were very few in Sanudo's duchy, around 10% of the population of the "capital island" Naxos, i.e. around 300 people.
-On the other island, the proportion was less : not higher than 5%.
+Non-Greeks were very few in Sanudo's duchy, around 10% of the population of the "capital island" Naxos, i.e. around 300 people.
+On the other islands, the proportion was less: not higher than 5%.
 So, "Latin" and "Greek" ruling classes rapidly mingled.
-Moreover, the "Latins" were almost exclusively male and western families were not willing to marry their daughters so far away.
+Moreover, the "Latins" were almost exclusively male and Catholic families were not willing to marry their daughters so far away.
 So, the Latin male lords found wives in Greece.